 We are a literary society which aims to knit together in a common bond of friendship lovers of that great master of humour and pathos, Charles Dickens.
 The NSW Dickens Society is a branch of the International Dickens Fellowship.

-We always warmly welcome any visitors who would like to attend any of our meetings which are held on the 1st Floor, Castlereagh Hotel, 169 Castlereagh Street, Sydney (near the junction with Park Street).
+We always warmly welcome any visitors who would like to attend any of our meetings which, from February 2017, will be held in the Sydney Room, Sydney Tattersalls Club, 194 – 204 Pitt Street (near Market Street), Sydney.
 Morning tea from 10am, meetings commence at 10.30am.

 Dickens members enjoy the camaraderie and fellowship which our meetings encourage; many staying on for lunch (at our own expense) following the meetings.